-- 3.3.7 Hazardous events and rankings are reviewed and any activity/process step is identified as an additional CCP if all of the following criteria are met: - ✓ The associated hazardous event has a ranking of 12 or greater; - ✓ The associated hazardous event can be controlled through control measure(s); - ✓ Operation of the control measures can be monitored and corrective actions can be applied in a timely fashion; - ✓ Specific control limits can be established for the control measure(s); and - ✓ Failure of the control measures would lead to immediate notification of Medical Officer of Health (MOH) or MECP or both. - 3.4 The outcomes of the risk assessment are documented as per OP-08 Risk Assessment Outcomes.
+- 3.3.7 Hazardous events and rankings are reviewed and any activity/process step is identified as an additional CCP if all of the following criteria are met: - ✓ The associated hazardous event has a ranking of 12 or greater; - ✓ The associated hazardous event can be controlled through control measure(s); - ✓ Operation of the control measures can be monitored and corrective actions can be applied in a timely fashion; - ✓ Specific control limits can be established for the control measure(s); and - ✓ Failure of the control measures would lead to immediate notification of Medical Officer of Health (MOH) or Ministry or both. - 3.4 The outcomes of the risk assessment are documented as per OP-08 Risk Assessment Outcomes.

 - 3.5 At least once every calendar year, the QEMS Representative facilitates the verification of the currency of the information and the validity of the assumptions used in the risk assessment in preparation for the Management Review (OP-20).
 When performing this review, the following may be considered:

 - Process/equipment changes

 - Reliability and redundancy of equipment

 - Emergency situations/service interruptions

 - CCP deviations

 - Audit/inspection results

+- Changes to the Ministry document "Potential Hazardous Events for Municipal Residential Drinking Water Systems" (as amended)

-MECP's "Potential Hazardous Events for Municipal Residential Drinking Water Systems" MECP's "Procedure for Disinfection of Drinking Water in Ontario" OP-08 Risk Assessment Outcomes OP-20 Management Review
+Ministry's "Potential Hazardous Events for Municipal Residential Drinking Water Systems" (as amended)

+Ministry's "Procedure for Disinfection of Drinking Water in Ontario" (as amended)

+OP-08 Risk Assessment Outcomes
-Date Revision # Reason for Revision

-May 16, 2018 0 Procedure issued - Information within OP-07 was originally set out in the QEMS Procedure QP-02 Risk Assessment and Risk Assessment Outcomes (revision 5, dated October 4, 2017).
+Date Revision # Reason for Revision May 16, 2018 0 Procedure issued - Information within OP-07 was originally set out in the QEMS Procedure QP-02 Risk Assessment and Risk Assessment Outcomes (revision 5, dated October 4, 2017).
 Revised Purpose to reflect element 7 requirements only.
 Included minimum requirements for the Risk Assessment Team (QEMS Representative, at least one operator for the system and at least one member of Operation Management.
 Clarified role of QEMS Representative in coordinating the risk assessment and maintaining documents and records.
 Re-worded procedure for performing the risk assessment (process itself remains essentially unchanged).
 Included reference to MOECC's "Potential Hazardous Events for Municipal Residential Drinking Water Systems".
 Removed requirements for documenting the outcomes of the risk assessment (now covered in OP-08).
 Changed annual review to at least once every calendar year and included potential considerations when performing the review.
 Oct.
 08, 2019 1 Updated MOECC to MECP.
+May 4, 2022 2 Replaced MECP with Ministry (Ministry refers to the Ontario government ministry responsible for drinking water and environmental legislation); Added "(as amended)" directly following any references to Ministry documents to point to the most current version of the document and added the Ministry document "Potential Hazardous Events for Municipal Residential Drinking Water Systems" (as amended) to the list of items that may be considered when performing the annual verification of the currency of the information in the risk assessment.